pedropamn/WhatsAppWebChatsHider/README.md

 ## Installation

 * Download Tampermonkey (It should work on Greasemonkey too, but tested only in Tampermonkey)
+* Click on "Install" Button above

+OR...

-* Add a new script and paste the content of Hide WhatsApp Web Conversations.user.js or Drag and Drop the file inside Tampermonkey Script screen
+* Add a new script in Tampermonkey and paste the content of ```Hide WhatsApp Web Conversations.user.js```

+OR...

+* Drag and Drop the file ```Hide WhatsApp Web Conversations.user.js``` inside Tampermonkey Script screen

 * Load WhatsApp Web and enjoy!

 ### Built with